ErkanAlkan/shippingProject/README.md

 bun dev
 ```

+//Dev Notes
+To populate the database "recreateData.ts" function should be run with the following code: npx ts-node recreateData.ts
+Make sure to edit and correct the csvFiles path, in case of an error.
+//

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.